Gabriel-Croquer/scrape_live_youtube/README.md

 But now, again, I scraped the replies from comments in the video and found a lot of botish answers.

-(nuvem de palavras)
+<div class="flourish-embed flourish-word-cloud" data-src="visualisation/18623637"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 There was a "fella", profile named "margo2308", that actually wrote 233 replies.
 Is he someone who likes to debate a lot on footbal videos?
-No, he's just another bot passing by, and replying a lot to inflate the scammer comments.
+No, it's just another bot passing by, and replying a lot to inflate the scammer comments.
 (arte do "margo2308")

-(fazer análise dos comentários hitadíssimos em vídeos de futebol)
+## Be aware of bots!